On short-time behavior of implied volatility in a market model with indexes: Introduction

 \item The ATM skews in \citet{pigato2019extreme} blow up when $R = S_0$ and it could be checked by simple simulation that when $S_0$ is close to $R$, the ATM skew admits power-like shapes.
 In \citet{fukasawa2021volatility}, it is argued that the local volatility function has to be singular everywhere since the power law is stable in time.
 This is true if we assume that the ATM skew blows up at every time.
 However, it could happen that the ATM skew does not blow up but exhibits the quasi-blow-up phenomena and hence, everywhere singularity is not necessary.
 To produce the stable power-like term structure, the process $S_t$ in \eqref{eq:pigato} should stay close to $R$ for all $t$ (which is unrealistic for equity stocks) or more discontinuities need to be introduced in the local volatility function.
-Our models with market indexes correspond to the latter where discontinuities come naturally from ranking.

-\item Our model's capacity to capture the quasi-blow-up phenomenon is more remarkable when log volatilities of stock prices are modeled by fractional Brownian motions with $H \in (0.5,1)$.
-This continuous-time modeling approach simultaneously accommodates two crucial yet conflicting empirical observations in equity indexes: the persistence or long memory in volatility and the power-law term structure of ATM skew, see Figure \ref{fig:fss1}.
-This duality underscores the versatility and relevance of our model in reconciling these seemingly contradictory features.
+In the present paper, we choose the latter option and work with market indexes instead of an individual stock.
+Note that in reality, European options are commonly written for indexes rather than stocks and most empirical studies about blow-up volatility skews focus on index options.